gguuss/DietyOS/README.md

 * Zebbler Encanti Experience

 # Proving that the program is running and effective
-* Journaling including thoughts on your mood and interactions will help you to measure whether this is a good program for you
+* Journaling including thoughts on your mood and interactions will help you to measure whether this is a good program for you.
+* Journaling can also be used to avoid the pitfalls of bad thought processes and identify inconsistencies within yourself.

 # See Also
 * [Understanding Autism](https://www.open.edu/openlearn/science-maths-technology/understanding-autism/content-section-overview?active-tab=description-tab)